Bennito L. Kelty

 Similar protests in Denver have gone on past the posted stop time when turnout is large and have carried on into the night or spilled into other parts of town.
 The permit for the event allows protesters on the Capitol west steps and Lincoln Veterans Memorial Park from 10 a.m. to 6 p.m.

-Will There Be a March?
+Will There be a March?

 Yes, online descriptions of No Kings promise “a march through the heart of our city” from 1 to 2 p.m., but the exact route hasn’t been shared.
+During previous protests, marches have gone down south, often down Broadway, or north, into downtown.

 How to Get There

-Who is Organizing Denver’s No Kings Protest?
+Who Is Organizing Denver’s No Kings Protest?

 Multiple local groups have put out information on the upcoming No Kings protest, including 50501 Colorado, Solidarity Warriors, the Indivisible Action Network, Pulse Colorado and the Service Employees International Union, among others.
 Most of the Denver groups spreading the word on No Kings have been involved in organizing protests against President Donald Trump all year, with many of them forming shortly after he returned to office in January.